Georgetown University Law Center,

 Chairperson, 2005 Sports Celebrity Dinner

-Nick's recent litigation results include 2018 and 2019 unanimous published appellate court decisions from the Eighth Circuit and Missouri Court of Appeals affirming summary judgment rulings by trial courts.
+Nick's recent litigation results include unanimous published appellate court decisions from the Eighth Circuit and Missouri Court of Appeals affirming summary judgment rulings by trial courts.
 He also led the successful settlement of a significant lawsuit in the Circuit Court of the City of St. Louis.
 Nick has lectured at national trial lawyer seminars on federal preemption, juror evaluation and mitigation of damages.

 - Defense verdict in St. Louis County Circuit Court for client after a five-day trial where plaintiff claimed over $1 million in damages; jury deliberated 45 minutes.